 Travel restrictions and guidance currently differs in England, Ireland, Scotland and Wales and the British Islands of Guernsey, Jersey and the Isle of Man.

-Please note that in England, Wales, Northern Ireland and Scotland, it is a legal requirement to wear face coverings on all public transport, including on ferries.
-It is not currently a legal requirement in Ireland but it is still recommended.
+Please note that it is mandatory to wear face coverings on all public transport, including on ferries, in the UK and Ireland.

 Ferry services are operating at reduced capacity to comply with Covid protocols.
 Please check the service update if you are travelling to the Scottish islands before you travel.